Triumph Herald: Herald 1200

 Standard-Triumph experienced financial difficulties at the beginning of the 1960s and was taken over by Leyland Motors in 1961.
 This released new resources to develop the Herald and the car was re-launched in April 1961 with an 1147 cc engine as the Herald 1200.
 The new model featured rubber-covered bumpers, a wooden laminate dashboard and improved seating.
 Quality control was also tightened up.
 Twin carburettors were no longer fitted to any of the range as standard although they remained an option, the standard being a single down-draught Solex carburettor.
 Claimed maximum power of the Herald 1200 was 39 bhp, as against the 34.5 bhp claimed for the 948 cc model.
 One month after the release of the Herald 1200, a 3-door estate was added to the range.
 Disc brakes became an option from 1962.

 Sales picked up despite growing competition from the Mini and the Ford Anglia.
 The coupé was dropped from the range in late 1964 as it was by then in direct competition with the Triumph Spitfire.
+The Herald 1200 remained in production until 1970.

 Courier van

-The Triumph Courier van, a Herald estate with side panels in place of rear side windows, was produced from 1962 until 1966, but was dropped following poor sales.
+The Triumph Courier van, a Herald estate with side panels in place of rear side windows, was produced from 1962 until 1966, but was discontinued following poor sales.
 Production in England ceased in mid-1964.
 CKD assembly by MCA in Malta continued till late 1965, at least.
 The Courier was powered by the 1147 cc engine.